Intel One-Ups Tesla Autopilot With (Semi-)L4 Launch (NASDAQ:INTC)

 Also in September, Mobileye further expanded its robotaxi operations to Dubai, and expects even more announcements to come.

 In September, Intel (INTC) announced a landmark milestone for the automotive industry that might have been underappreciated.
-In particular, Intel announced the industry's first L4 system for consumer AVs, called SuperVision.
+In particular, Intel announced the industry's first L4 system for consumer AVs (autonomous vehicles, Level 4 means almost fully autonomous), called SuperVision.
 So, not just for robotaxis, but for consumers.
 It is likely several steps above the latest Tesla (TSLA) Autopilot, as it is derived directly from Mobileye's L4 self-driving fleet (operating since at least 2018 in Jerusalem).
 Launch is slated for Q3'21.
 I reckon this could mark the start of the autonomous vehicle revolution over the coming decade.

 Together with another announcement for its robotaxi business, Mobileye is proving almost by the month that it is the real #1 in autonomous vehicles.
 On the robotaxi side, Mobileye is expanding its operations to Dubai, with commercial operations to start in 2023.